Scientific Name

 Origin

-This species is native to South Africa.
-It occurs on Steep slopes in succulent thickets from Montagu and Swellendam in Western Cape to near the Kei River in the Eastern Cape province.
+Aloe speciosa is native to South Africa.
+It occurs on Steep slopes in succulent thickets from Montagu and Swellendam in the Western Cape to near the Kei River in the Eastern Cape province.

 Description

-Aloe speciosa is a succulent tree with a simple or branched stem with dense rosettes at the ends and covered below with persistent dry leaves.
-It grows up to 13.1 feet (4 m) tall.
-Rosettes are usually tilted sideways.
-Leaves are glaucous green with a bluish to reddish tinge, with narrow, deep to pale pink margins with small, pale red teeth.
-They are thick, fleshy, erect to spreading, up to 32 inches (80 cm) long and 3.6 inches (9 cm) wide, slightly channeled, and gradually narrowing to the apex.
+Aloe speciosa is a succulent tree that forms dense rosettes at the end of a simple or branched stem covered below with persistent dry leaves.
+It can grow up to 13.1 feet (4 m) tall.
+The rosettes are usually tilted sideways.
+The leaves are glaucous green with a bluish to reddish tinge and have narrow, deep to pale pink margins with small, pale red teeth.
+They are thick, fleshy, erect to spreading, slightly channeled, and gradually narrowing to the apex, measuring up to 32 inches (80 cm) long and 3.6 inches (9 cm) wide.

-Flowers are 1.4 inches (3.5 cm) long, red in bud, greenish-white at maturity, and appear in erect, very densely flowered, broadly cylindric racemes on up to 8 inches (20 cm) tall peduncles in early spring.
+The flowers are about 1.4 inches (3.5 cm) long, red in bud, and greenish-white at maturity.
+In early spring, they appear in erect, very densely flowered, broadly cylindric racemes on up to 8 inches (20 cm) tall peduncles.
 The racemes are up to 12 inches (30 cm) long and 4.8 inches (12 cm) in diameter.

 Hardiness